queiroll/landscape-distributed-aws-alb-integration/README.md

-# AWS Application Load Balancer integration for Landscape Distributed
+# AWS ALB integration for Landscape Distributed

 This project automates the deployment of an AWS Application Load Balancer (ALB) for a distributed Landscape application deployed via Juju on AWS.
 It uses a tag-based, event-driven approach to automatically discover and register new Juju-managed EC2 instances as they are created, providing a seamless integration between the Juju model and native AWS load balancing.